Module 6.3: Enterprise Identity (AD/LDAP/OIDC)

 Key Takeaways

-Section titled “Key Takeaways”- OIDC is the only viable authentication for enterprise Kubernetes — x509 certificates cannot be revoked and static tokens are a security anti-pattern
+Section titled “Key Takeaways”- OIDC is usually the most practical pattern for enterprise Kubernetes human access — x509 client certificates are hard to revoke and static token files are not recommended for production use.

-- Keycloak for full enterprise SSO, Dex for lightweight Kubernetes-only OIDC
+- Keycloak for full enterprise SSO, Dex for lightweight Kubernetes-only OIDC, and tools like Pinniped for advanced multi-cluster federation.

-- Always use username and group prefixes to prevent privilege escalation via name collision
+- Use username and group prefixes to prevent privilege escalation via name collision.

-- Short token lifetimes (15-30 min) limit the window when a terminated employee retains access
+- Short token lifetimes limit the window during which a disabled account may still have access through an unexpired token.

 Next Module